nbgallery/pypki3/README.md

 Next pypki3 will look in `~/.config/pypki3/config.ini`.

-Finally, pypki3 will look in `/etc/pypki3/config.ini`.
+Next pypki3 will look in `/etc/pypki3/config.ini`.

+Finally, for existing library support, if pypki3 is being used in an NBGallery Jupyter environment, then pypki3 will attempt to look for the older pypki2 `~/.mypki` file, or use NBGallery's Javascript certificate upload dialog.

 ## Usage